Simultaneous Inference in Multiple Matrix-Variate Graphs for High-Dimensional Neural Recordings: Simultaneous Inference Framework

-Having discussed the model for individual sessions, we now consider all $m$ sessions jointly to improve the estimation accuracy of each $\rho^{(\mathcal{S},l)}_{ij}$.
-Under assumption that the spatial precision matrices $\Omega^{(\mathcal{S},l)}_{ij}$ share the same sparsity pattern across sessions, the corresponding regression coefficients $\beta^{(\mathcal{S},l)}_{\cdot,i}$ also exhibit a common support across the $m$ sessions.
-To harness this group sparsity assumption, we treat the coefficients $\beta^{(\mathcal{S},1)}_{ij}, \dots, \beta^{(\mathcal{S},m)}_{ij}$ as a group of parameters for each pair $(i,j)$ and apply group lasso \citep{Yuan2006} to the stacked $m$ linear models, thereby improving estimation by borrowing strength across sessions:
+We fit all $m$ sample groups jointly to improve the estimation accuracy of each $\rho^{(\mathcal{S},l)}_{ij}$.
+Under a mild assumption that the spatial precision matrices $\Omega^{(\mathcal{S},l)}_{ij}$ share the same sparsity pattern across sample groups, the corresponding regression coefficients $\beta^{(\mathcal{S},l)}_{\cdot,i}$ also exhibit a common support across the $m$ sample groups, albeit with potentially distinct values.
+To harness this group sparsity assumption, we treat the coefficients $\beta^{(\mathcal{S},1)}_{ji}, \dots, \beta^{(\mathcal{S},m)}_{ji}$ as a group of parameters for each pair $(i,j)$ and apply group Lasso \citep{Yuan2006} to improve estimation by borrowing strength across sample groups:

 with respect to $b_i^{(l)} = 0$ for all $l$, where $n_0=\min_{1\leq l\leq m} n_l$.
 The parameter $\gamma_i$ can be tuned using cross-validation or other model selection methods.